-- When the THERM2 limit is exceeded, the THERM2 signal asserts low. - If the temperature continues to increase and exceeds the THERM limit, the THERM output asserts low. - The THERM output deasserts (goes high) when the temperature falls to THERM limit minus hysteresis.
-In Figure 21, there is no hysteresis value shown. - As the system cools further, and the temperature falls below the THERM2 limit, the THERM2 signal resets.
+When the THERM2 limit is exceeded, the THERM2 signal asserts low.

+- If the temperature continues to increase and exceeds the THERM limit, the THERM output asserts low. - , there is no hysteresis value shown. - As the system cools further, and the temperature falls below the THERM2 limit, the THERM2 signal resets.
 Again, no hysteresis value is shown for THERM2.

-The temperature measurement can be either the local or the remote temperature measurement.
+The temperature measurement could be either the local or the remote temperature measurement.